DHDev0/Simple_machine_learning_for_Topological_forecast_on_crypto_assets/README.md

 Finding clusters of invariant structure using k-means algorithm and generate forecast with the next structure having the highest probability of occurrence.
-Testing multiple machine learning simple model (without cloud pipeline).
+Testing multiple machine learning simple model (without hyperparameter tuning, model analysis or cloud pipeline).
 One can use any of the following model available:
 |'DecisionTreeClassifier','RandomForestClassifier','SVC','KNeighborsClassifier','GaussianNB','MLPClassifier'|
 for machine learning.